-To ensure that the impacts of the output floor on low-risk residential mortgage lending by (17)institutions using the IRB Approach are spread over a sufficiently long period, and thus avoid disruptions to that type of lending that could be caused by sudden increases in own funds requirements, it is necessary to provide for a specific transitional arrangement.
-For the duration of the transitional period, when calculating the output floor, - institutions using the IRB Approach should be able to apply a lower risk weight to the part of their exposures esecured by a mortgage on residential property under the revised SA-CR.
+To ensure that the impact of the output floor on low-risk residential mortgage lending (17)by institutions using the IRB Approach is spread over a sufficiently long period, and thus avoid the disruptions to that type of lending that could be caused by sudden increases in own funds requirements, it is necessary to provide for a specific transitional arrangement.
+For the duration of the transitional period, when calculating the output floor, institutions using the IRB Approach should be able to apply a lower risk weight to the part of their exposures secured by a mortgage on residential property under the SA-CR.
 To ensure that the transitional arrangement is available only to low-risk mortgage exposures, appropriate eligibility criteria, based on established concepts used under the SA-CR, should be set.
-The compliance with those criteria should be verified by competent authorities.
-Because residential immovable property markets may differ from one Member State to another, the decision on whether to apply the transitional arrangement should be left to individual Member States.
+Compliance with those criteria should be verified by competent authorities.
+Because residential property markets can differ from one Member State to another, the decision on whether to apply the transitional arrangement should be left to individual Member States.
 The use of the transitional arrangement should be monitored by EBA.
-Any extension of the transitonal period should be substantiated and limited to four years at the most.
+Any extension of the transitional period should be substantiated and limited to four years at most.

-- As a result of the lack of clarity and risk-sensitivity of the current treatment of speculative immovable property financing, capital requirements for those exposures are currently often deemed to be too high or too low.
-That treatment therefore should be replaced by a dedicated treatment for ADC exposures, comprising loans to companies or special purpose vehicles financing any-land acquisition for development and construction purposes, or development and construction of any residential or commercial immovable property. - It is important to reduce the impact of cyclical effects on the valuation of property securing a loan and to keep capital requirements for mortgages more stable.
-In the case of a revaluation beyond the value at the time of the loan was granted provided there is sufficient data, the property's value recognised for prudential purposes should therefore not exceed the average value of a comparable property measured over a sufficiently long period, unless modifications to that property unequivocally increase its value.
-To avoid unintended consequences for the functioning of the covered bond markets, competent authorities may allow institutions to revalue immovable property on a regular basis without applying those limits to value increases.
-Modifications that improve the energy performance or the resilience, protection and adaptation to physical risks of buildings and housing units could be considered as value increasing.
+- (18) Due to the lack of clarity and the risk-sensitivity of the current treatment of speculative immovable property financing, own funds requirements for those exposures are often deemed to be too high or too low.
+That treatment should therefore be replaced by a dedicated treatment for land acquisition, development and construction exposures, comprising loans to companies or special purpose entities financing any land acquisition for development and construction purposes, or development and construction of any residential property or commercial immovable property. - (19) It is important to reduce the impact of cyclical effects on the valuation of immovable property securing a loan and to keep own funds requirements for mortgages more stable.
+In the case of a revaluation above the value at the time the loan was granted, provided that there is sufficient data, the value of the immovable property recognised for prudential purposes should therefore not exceed the average value of a comparable property measured over a sufficiently long period, unless modifications to that property unequivocally increase its value.
+To avoid unintended consequences for the functioning of the covered bond markets, competent authorities should be able to allow institutions to revalue immovable property on a regular basis without applying those limits to value increases.
+Modifications that improve the energy performance or the resilience, protection and adaptation to physical risks of buildings and housing units could be considered as increasing the value of the immovable property.